25prabhu10/notes/docs/Languages/JavaScript/JavaScript_Functional_Programming.md

 - For example, the composition `f . g` (the dot means "composed with") is equivalent to `f(g(x))` in JavaScript

-Composition is putting two or more different things together, and getting the same "kind" of thing - a combination of the inputs - as a result.
+Composition is putting two or more different things together, and getting the same "kind" of thing - a combination of the inputs - as a result

 ```javascript
 const both = compose(civilianHours, appendAMPM);